0xMiden/miden-faucet/bin/faucet/README.md

 - **Response**: JSON object containing:
   - `tx_id` (string): ID of the created transaction
   - `note_id` (string): ID of the created note
-  - `explorer_url` (string): URL to view the transaction in the explorer.
-Only present if available for the current network.

 **GET /get_note**